 Dr. Loftus Robert McInnes was born around 1836, possibly in Nova Scotia.
 His parents John McInnes and the former Mary Hamilton, were immigrants from Scotland.
-His younger brother Dr. Thomas Robert McInnes was born in 1840 in Lake Ainslie, Nova Scotia and he is also featured on the Chatham-Kent Physician Tribute website.
+His younger brother Thomas Robert McInnes was born in 1840 in Lake Ainslie, Nova Scotia.

 Dr. McInnes married Jane Curtis on the the 19th of June, 1864 in Jackson City, Michigan.
 She was born in England.